EmilioAK/M365_SDK_Proxy_Agent/README.md

 |`m365agents.local.yml`|This overrides `m365agents.yml` with actions that enable local execution and debugging.|
 |`m365agents.playground.yml`| This overrides `m365agents.yml` with actions that enable local execution and debugging in Microsoft 365 Agents Playground.|

+## Testing Web Chat with Direct Line

+- For quick tests using `test-webchat.html`, add your Direct Line secret into the `SECRET` placeholder in the HTML so the sample page can fetch a token.
+- Do not use this approach in production—never expose a Direct Line secret in client code.
+For production, follow the guidance in [Connect a bot to Web Chat](https://learn.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-webchat?view=azure-bot-service-4.0&source=recommendations), which uses your own backend to obtain tokens securely.

 ## Additional information and references

 - [Microsoft 365 Agents Toolkit Documentations](https://docs.microsoft.com/microsoftteams/platform/toolkit/teams-toolkit-fundamentals)